captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 were kind of crazy messages?
 ---
-so I thought...
+so I thought…
 ---
-I'd call you
+I’d call you
 ---
-but I guess I'll try you later.
+but I guess I’ll try you later.
 ---
-Bye Mom.
+Bye, Mom.
+---
+template: noise
+phone rings
 ---
 ## SHARON:
 Hello?